Prometheus-X-association/edge-computing/docs/design-document.md

     - privacy preserving data sharing is requested (EDC)
   - processing function is executed on Data A at Edge Site 1
   - result is provided
+  - Data A is deleted at Edge Site 1
+  - processing function / container is destroyed at Edge Site 1

 ## Requirements